jhm/go-radixtree/README.md

 ## Future Changes

-Upon the release of Go 1.18 the radix tree and its API will make use of generic type parameters and the tests will most likely be updated to use the new fuzzing API.
+The tests will most likely be updated to use the new fuzzing API released in Go 1.18.